DCI-lei-Fbw3/Course/03-Browsers/2020-12-08-Transpiling-Bundling/exercises/transpiling.md

 * Take the code Calc X excercise and fit it to the new folder structure.
 * Install and configure Babel.
 * Transpile the code from ES6 to ES5.
+* Submit the transpiled code in the solutions folder by the end of the day!
+* We reconvene at 3:30 pm